peterhoward42/vue-learning/README.md

 *  Correlate notes made with structure of CLI generated project.
 *  Add and compose a trivial additional custom component.
 (ScratchCpt)
-*  Try text interpolation inside an attribute value o  Try adding a filter to a bind expression o  Try using a method call as a binging expression o  Try a v-bind thing o  Try out a few of the directives/coding topics from the guide. o  Try adding another component, and composing it as a module o  Design a tiny demo app that:
+*  Try text interpolation inside an attribute value o  Try using a method call as a binding expression o  Can the function be defined externally to the methods block? o  Re-express this as a computed prop o  Give the componet some data and use it o  Make sure this follows the data-must-be-a-function guideline o  Using the fields in an object as props

+o  Try out a few of the directives/coding topics from the guide. o  Try adding another component, and composing it as a module o  Design a tiny demo app that: